RaviSriTejaKuriseti/Flow-Based-Matcher/README.md

    2. Install Pytorch and all other required packages

-   You can directly create a conda environment with all required packages by running the script
+      You can directly create a conda environment with all required packages by running the following command
    ```
    sh install_environment.sh
    ```